Yeimar Mosquera: Aston Villa

 On 30 August 2024, Mosquera signed for English Premier League club Aston Villa for an undisclosed fee, being assigned to their academy.

 He made his first team debut during a 1–0 friendly loss against EFL League Two club Walsall on 16 July 2025.

 Loan to Real Unión

 He was immediately sent on loan to Villa's sister club Real Unión in the Spanish third tier.
 On 2 October 2024, Mosquero made his debut for Unión as a substitute in a 0–0 draw away at Tarazona.

 On 28 January 2025, Aston Villa recalled Mosquera from his loan.

+Vitória

+On 16 July 2026, Mosquera moved once again within the V Sports group, signing for Primeira Liga club Vitória for an undisclosed fee.

 International career

 Mosquera was first involved with the Colombia under-20 side in May 2024, being part of manager César Torres' first squad for a microcycle.
 He was called up again the following month, featuring in games against Peru and Honduras.
 Mosquera was included in Colombia's squad for the 2025 South American U-20 Championship for their games against Bolivia, Brazil, Argentina and Ecuador.